30 Stockton

 30 Stockton is a trolleybus line operated by the San Francisco Municipal Railway.
-The line is notable for being the slowest trolleybus route in the city of San Francisco because it travels through the densely populated neighborhood of Chinatown.
+The line is one of the slowest bus routes in the city of San Francisco because it travels through the densely populated neighborhoods of Union Square, Chinatown, North Beach, and near Fisherman's Wharf.

 Route description

 Daytime buses operate between Townsend and 4th and Crissy Field.
 Evening trips terminate outbound at Divisadero and Chestnut.
 A short turn service operates a slightly modified route between Van Ness Avenue at North Point in the north and Townsend at 5th in the south.
 It operates primarily on its namesake Stockton Street as well as Columbus Avenue, Chestnut Street, Third Street, Fourth Street, and Fifth Street with short segments on Van Ness Avenue, Divisadero Street, and Broderick.
 Trips beyond Divisadero and Chestnut operate in battery mode due to lack of overhead wire on the outbound side of the line.

 30X Marina Express

 Express rush-hour service operates between the Marina District and the Financial District, without stopping through most of Russian Hill.
 From Chestnut Street, inbound (morning) buses run on Van Ness, North Point, and Columbus, Montgomery and Clay, not starting local service until Clay and Montgomery.
 It continues inbound on Sansome, California, Davis, Beale, and Howard to the Embarcadero.
 Outbound (evening) buses originate further west at Spear and Howard and run on Howard, Main, Market, Pine, and Sansome where it continues express on Broadway, and Van Ness before beginning to stop on Chestnut.